mattjezza/covid19-gov-resp/README.md

 The project is presented as:

 - a Jupyter notebook `Effectiveness-of-Government-Responses-to-Coronavirus.ipynb`
-- a post on Medium (not yet published, but will appear at https://medium.com/@matt_chap)
+- a post on Medium https://matt-chap.medium.com/exploring-covid-19-mitigation-strategies-with-data-science-adf8847b3646

 Other files in this repository:
 - `environment.yml` which defines the conda environment to run the notebook